 - Interested in partnering with families to meet their goals

 The Mentor Experience

-- One-on-one relationship-building and mentoring activities with youth (ages 5 & older) or adult Mentee (e.g., trips to the beach, help with science project, budgeting or resumé writing)
+- One-on-one relationship-building and mentoring activities with one Mentee (age 5 & older) (e.g., trips to the beach, help with science project, budgeting or resumé writing)

-- Ongoing support, resources, and coaching from your Imagine LA Family Team Manager
+- Ongoing support, resources, and coaching from your FTM

-- Continuous collaboration with your Mentor Team (all Mentors paired with all members of your Mentee's family)
+- Continuous collaboration with your Mentor Team (all Mentors paired with members of the Mentee's family)

 - Year-round calendar of volunteer and engagement opportunities with Imagine LA